Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Introduction

 The main aim of this work is to showcase the utility of the inflation technique in conjunction with these operator inequalities for questions of compatibility of a joint quantum state with a given causal structure.

-For illustrative purposes, we focus on the case of a tripartite system and the well-studied causal structure known as the triangle scenario, i.e., the structure that is depicted in~\Cref{fig:triangleandinflations}(a).
-In particular, we use the {\em Cut inflation} of the triangle scenario, depicted in~\Cref{fig:triangleandinflations}(b).
+For illustrative purposes, we primarily focus on the case of a tripartite system and the well-studied causal structure known as the triangle scenario, i.e., the structure that is depicted in~\Cref{fig:triangleandinflations}(a).
+In particular, we use the {\em Cut inflation} of the triangle scenario \cite{WolfeSpekkensFritz_2019}, depicted in~\Cref{fig:triangleandinflations}(b).
 Because the Cut inflation is a so-called {\em nonfanout} inflation (a notion that will be explained further on), it is applicable in the fully quantum case.
 Furthermore, for the Cut inflation, it is possible to leverage the marginal problem constraint derived by Hall~\cite{william_hall_05} to obtain strong witnesses of incompatibility.

 We will apply the technique for a few different choices of the dimensionalities of the visible quantum systems.
 We focus on the case of three qubits, but we consider also the case of three qutrits and the case of two qubits and a ququart.
 We also apply the technique not only to assessments of compatibility of pure states, but mixed states as well.
+Furthermore, we show that it is possible to leverage the same marginal problem constraints to obtain causal compatibility constraints for a range of network causal structures beyond the triangle scenario.

 A number of benefits of this approach are worth elucidating here.
 Firstly, this technique is well-suited to numerically specified quantum states.
 For example, given a state $\rho$ that is specified by experimental state tomography or related methods, it is computationally simple to test compatibility for a specific choice of inflation and marginal inequality.
-A verdict of incompatibility could then witness the divergence of the actual causal structure of the experiment from the expected one, indicating a deficiency in the experimentalist's understanding of the noise source of the set-up.
+A verdict of incompatibility could then witness the divergence of the actual causal structure of the experiment from the expected one, indicating a deficiency in the experimentalist's understanding of their set-up.
 This approach is also suitable for considering symbolically specified quantum states, as it utilizes \emph{analytic} quantum marginal problem criteria, in contrast to the semidefinite programming approach of Ref.~\cite{navascues2020genuine}.